watermint/toolbox/doc/generated/team-namespace-file-list.md

 Enter the authorisation code
 ```

+## Network configuration: Proxy

+The executable automatically detects your proxy configuration from the environment.
+However, if you got an error or you want to specify explicitly, please add -proxy option, like -proxy hostname:port.
+Currently, the executable doesn't support proxies which require authentication.

 # Result

 Report file path will be displayed last line of the command line output.